 The first method of estimating a normalized risk-free rate entails calculating averages of yields to maturity on long-term government securities over various periods.
 This method's implied assumption is that government bond yields revert to the mean.
-In Exhibit 3C.5, the solid green line is the spot yield on long-term (greater than 10-year) Canadian government bonds (December 2007- March 2021), whereas the dashed dark-gray line shows a 2.2% average monthly yield of the long-term (greater than 10-year) Canadian government bond over the previous 10 years ending on March 31, 2020.
-Canadian government bond spot yields at the end of March 2021 were lower than the monthly average over the last 10 years.40
+In Exhibit 3C.5, the solid green line is the spot yield on long-term (greater than 10-year) Canadian government bonds (December 2007- August 2022), whereas the dashed dark gray line shows a 2.2% average monthly yield of the long-term (greater than 10-year) Canadian government bond over the previous 10 years ending on August 31, 2022.
+Canadian government bond spot yields at the end of August 2022 were significantly higher than the monthly average over the last 10 years.41

-Booth, Laurence.
+39 Booth, Laurence.
 "Estimating the Equity Risk Premium and Expected Equity Rates of Return: The Case of Canada."
 Journal of Applied Corporate Finance 31, no. 1 (2019): 113-125.

-For a summary discussion of equity risk premium estimation methodologies and changing relationship between equities and the so-called risk-free security, refer to the Cost of Capital Navigator's U.S. Cost of Capital Module's "Resources Library" at dpcostofcapital.com.
-See Chapter 3, "Basic Building Blocks of the Cost of Equity Capital - Risk-free Rate and Equity Risk Premium".
+40 For a summary discussion of equity risk premium estimation methodologies and changing relationship between equities and the so-called risk-free security, refer to the Cost of Capital Navigator's U.S. Cost of Capital Module's "Resources Library" at kroll.com/cost-of-capital..

-40 CANSIM (database), Bank of Canada (2020).
+41 CANSIM (database), Bank of Canada (2020).
 Table 10-10-0139-01- Bank of Canada, money market, and other interest rates, daily percent.
 Available from: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1010013901.

-Exhibit 3C.5: Spot and Average Yields on Long-Term (Greater than 10-years) Canadian Government Bonds December 2007-March 2021
+Exhibit 3C.5: Spot and Average Yields on Long-Term (Greater than 10-year) Canadian Government Bonds December 2007-August 2022